 Populations around the globe are showing dissatisfaction with current political systems (whether democratic, autocratic, or other).
 Misinformation poses a threat to democracy, while citizens in countries such as China and Iran are pushing back on authoritarian regimes.
-Increasing geopolitical conflicts Conflict and violence were on the rise even before Russia's war in Ukraine - the first war in Europe since the end of the Second World War - began.
-Ongoing political conflict such as civil wars, civil unrest and insurgencies disrupt the lives and safety of citizens in Myanmar, Ethiopia, Iran and elsewhere.
-Entrenched inequalities
+Increasing geopolitical conflicts Conflict and violence were on the rise even before current geopolitical tensions.
+Ongoing political conflict such as civil wars, civil unrest and insurgencies disrupt the lives and safety of citizens in many parts of the world.
+Entrenched inequalities the average estimated cost of a data breach incident in 20236

 Global progress in reaching pay parity between men and women slowed down because of women dropping out of the labour force during/after the Covid-19 pandemic.
-Systemic racism has become more broadly acknowledged, and long-standing inequities are being surfaced and rectified. \$5m the average estimated cost of a data breach incident in 20236
+Systemic racism has become more broadly acknowledged, and long-standing inequities are being surfaced and rectified.